fortran-lang/webpage/source/learn/f95_features/data_transfer.md

 allowed by the system for this purpose (but `0`, `5` and `6` often denote the error, keyboard and terminal, respectively).

-An asterisk is a variantagain from the keyboard:
+An asterisk is a variant again from the keyboard:

 ```f90
 read (unit=*, fmt="(f10.3)") q